nedpals/vex/README.md

 # Vex
-Modular, easy-to-use, web framework for V.
+Easy-to-use, modular web framework for V.

 > Vex is still in its early stages and some of the parts were not implemented yet.